High Potassium Fertilizers.

-We discuss the role of potassium in grass.
-How do you add potassium to your lawn?
-What potassium plant fertilizers are available?
-Does potassium increase the wear tolerance of Turf grass?
-What is the role of potassium in grass? and some cool things about potassium sulphate fertilizer.
+We discuss the role of Potassium in grass.
+How to add Potassium to your lawn?
+What Potassium plant fertilizers are available?
+How to address Potassium deficiencies?
+What is the role of Potassium in grass? and some cool things about Potassium Sulphate fertilizer.

-We also question if high rates of potassium plant fertilizer leads to harder wearing turf?
+We also question if high rates of potassium plant fertilizers lead to harder wearing turf?

 The word “potash” often refers to potassium chloride, but it applies to all K fertilizers.